 Social Work and Yoga

 I offer clients the opportunity to integrate yoga into social work treatment.
 Yoga postures, meditation and breathwork are tangible tools that clients learn to practice in the therapeutic space and apply to daily life in an effort to manage stress, anxiety, and trauma effects.
 In addition to my 200-hour yoga teacher training at The Kripalu Center for Yoga and Health, I have also completed noteworthy continuing education programs with leaders in the field including Yoga and the Traumatized Body at The Trauma Center at JRI and Frontiers of Trauma Treatment at Kripalu Center for Yoga and Health.
-I have collaborated with University of Connecticut's Graduate School for Social Work to explore and advocate for Integrative Body-Mind-Spirit Social Work as an emerging framework in clinical practice, academia and research.
+I have presented on the topic of mindfulness, yoga, and integrative mind-body-spirit approaches in social work practice, education, and reserach at a variety of institutions and organizations.

 Yoga for Athletes